 Figure 4.43: Monthly anomalies of 300 hPa scalar wind during March EN (left) and LN (right) conditions.
 Units are in meters per second.

-Results from PCA of instability fields in March outbreaks indicate substantial shifts, some of which are not well understood (Figure 4.44).
-During EN March outbreaks, areas of static instability are located across a large part of the U.S., including the Pacific Northwest, southwestern U.S. and Great Plains from the Gulf Coast to as far north as southeastern South Dakota.
-In contrast, instability is focused from the Lower Mississippi Valley northward to northern Indiana during LN March outbreaks.
-The widespread nature of static instability in some of the EN March outbreaks is not consistent with the decreased tornado activity observed during EN March across those areas (particularly north of the central Great Plains eastward to the upper Midwest), suggesting that either 1) additional synoptic-scale atmospheric features for producing tornado outbreaks in those areas are absent or 2) smaller-scale atmospheric phenomenon not resolved by the present analysis are not supportive of tornado outbreak development in those areas.
+central Great Plains eastward to the upper Midwest), suggesting that either 1) additional synoptic-scale atmospheric features for producing tornado outbreaks in those areas (i.e., lift, shear) are absent or 2) smaller-scale atmospheric phenomenon not resolved by the present analysis are not supportive of tornado outbreak development in those areas.
 Shifts in moisture axes (Figure 4.45) are consistent with aforementioned shifts in instability axes, particularly with increased moisture across the central Great Plains during EN March outbreaks and moisture axes located farther to the east of those regions during LN March outbreaks.